calebtbw/Synergy-Modules/daemonreports2.0/README.md

 - `!dr remove` - Removes a user from a daemon report.
 - `!dr settings` - Manage settings for daemon reports.

-## DR System Settings
+## DR Settings
 These commands are for the Daemon Reports Settings for GGServers Discord.
-Note that some of these have subcommands present.
+Note: Certain commands have subcommands.

 - `!dr settings archive` - Customize settings for archiving daemon reports.
 - `!dr settings blacklist` - Add/Remove a user from the daemon reports blacklist.